Rainbow-Dreamer/sf2_loader/README.md

 # examples

-# play a midi file given a file path using current soundfont file
+# play a MIDI file given a file path using current soundfont file
 loader.play_midi_file(r'C:\Users\Administrator\Desktop\test.mid')

 loader.change_soundfont('celeste2.sf2') # change to another loaded soundfont file

-# play a midi file given a file path using another soundfont file
+# play a MIDI file given a file path using another soundfont file
 loader.play_midi_file(r'C:\Users\Administrator\Desktop\test.mid')

 # you can also specify which channel use which soundfont files in the instruments